trentcowden/Waha/README.md

 Story Sets are organized into 3 categories:

 1. **Foundational**: The standard curriculum which is designed to lead someone into learning and understanding the Bible and who Jesus is, making a decision to follow Him, and growing as a Disciple, Leader, and member of His Church.
 They are meant to be done in order.
 2. **Topical**: These Story Sets are groups of Scriptures about a specific topic.
 Examples include Courage, Love, or Teachings of Jesus.
-They can be done in any order and are meant to allow groups to dive into specific relevant Biblical topics should they choose.
+They can be done in any order and are meant to allow Groups to dive into specific relevant Biblical topics should they choose.
 3. **Mobilization** Tools: These Sets are designed to create a simple, decentralized, & reproducible way of getting people moving forward in disciple-making practices that lead to movement and are designed for existing believers.
 These lessons sometimes contain videos.
 They have to be unlocked by a specific code (281820) that is passed from user to user.
-For unlock functionality, see `redux/reducers/areMobilizationToolsUnlocked.ts` and `redux/reducers/mtUnlockAttempts.ts`.
+For unlock functionality, see `/redux/reducers/areMobilizationToolsUnlocked.ts` and `/redux/reducers/mtUnlockAttempts.ts`.

 These categories are separated by 3 tabs on the main screen of the app.
 The tabs are called **Foundations**, **Topics**, and **Mobilization** respectively.
-See `navigation/SetsTabs.tsx` for how this is laid out in code.
+See `/navigation/SetsTabs.tsx` for how this is laid out in code.

 To give Story Sets a bit more character, each one has a graphic that represents it.
 We refer to these as the **Album Arts** for a Story Set.
 They are displayed with the Lesson Title on the Play Screen.

 Story Sets and Lessons are fetched from Firestore, the database used with Waha, and stored in redux.
-For type definitions for Story Sets and Lessons which list and explain all of their specific attributes, see `redux/reducers/database.ts`.
+For type definitions for Story Sets and Lessons which list and explain all of their specific attributes, see `/redux/reducers/database.ts`.

 ## Helpful Story Set Types